sqonk/phext-detach/README.md

 ```

 Obtain the next value on the channel (if any).
 If `$wait` is `TRUE` then this method will block until a new value is received.
 Be aware that in this mode the method will block forever if no further values are sent from other tasks.

+If the value retrieved is a 'channel closed' signal then `NULL` will be returned.
+All subsequent calls will also return `NULL`.

 If `$wait` is given as an integer of 1 or more then it is used as a timeout  in seconds.
 In such a case, if nothing is received before the timeout then a value of `NULL` will be returned.